c12yptonic/ctf-writeups/ctfs/csaw21.md

 Based on the above details we open the **`ContactUs.pcap`** file in Wireshark and also load the **`sslkeyfile.txt`** in it.
 After doing the same, Wireshark will automatically decrypt the traffic with the available SSL keys in the file.

-On a high level analysis of the available frames we see that there are very few **HTTP/1.1** and more of [**HTTP2**][32].
+On a high level analysis of the available frames we see that there are very few **HTTP/1.1** and more of [**HTTP/2**][32].
-As there are no flag details available in the **HTTP/1.1** packets we need to go about analyzing the **HTTP2** packets.
+As there are no flag details available in the **HTTP/1.1** packets we need to go about analyzing the **HTTP/2** packets.

-There are roughly *3600* frames out of which around *539* are HTTP2 packets.
+There are roughly *3600* frames out of which around *539* are HTTP/2 packets.
 The same can be seen by entering the display filter in Wireshark as **http2**.
 Analyzing *539* packets is quite tiresome and I wanted to filter it more.

-Within **HTTP2** packets there are mainly two category of requests i.e HEADERS and DATA packets.
+Within **HTTP/2** packets there are mainly two category of requests i.e HEADERS and DATA packets.
 HEADERS mainly contain all the URL info and other request information which otherwise is available in plain text in HTTP/1.1.
 But HEADERS packet do not contain any application/user data.
 This means we are looking only for data packets which can be filtered easily in Wireshark by setting the display filter to **http2.type == 0**.
 This further reduces our search space to around *283* frames.

-After applying the above filters I could see mainly two types of packets **`DoH`**(DNS over HTTPs) and **`HTTP2`**.
+After applying the above filters I could see mainly two types of packets **`DoH(DNS over HTTPs)`** and **`HTTP2`**.
 Often our flags lie in the HTTP application data.
-So I decided to analyze the HTTP2 frames and found the required flag in frame **`2534`**.
+So I decided to analyze the HTTP/2 frames and found the required flag in frame **`2534`**.

 > Note: